 On the way to Mtae from the Pare Mountains on day 2 walk through traditional villages and farming areas.
 From there you will be interacting with women’s groups who have Incredibles knowledge and skills on build the pottery's at sunga village.
 Here you may learn how to make local clay pots and the folklore of the traditional craft.
 Finally, Spend your night in the Mwivano guest house in Mtae village.

 DAY 4-5 UsambaraTrek – Mtae (3-4 Hours),Final Day (3-4 HOURS) (2B,2L,2D)

-Starting from Mtae, this walk loops up into the rain forest, stopping at a local school, where passengers are entertained by songs from the students, and have a change to give gifts, interact with the Children, and learn about the school system.
+The journey starting from Mtae, this walk loops up into the rain forest, stopping at a local school, where passengers are entertained by songs from the students, and have a change to give gifts, interact with the Children, and learn about the school system.
 Dig in to your picnic lunch en route and back to Mtae in the afternoon.
 You will spend another evening in Mtae village.